Genval railway station: Architecture

-The railway station has been built by architect G. De Lulle in 1910, as attested by the inscription "Anno 1910" above the main entrance.
-The architectural style of the station is not Art nouveau but eclectic.
+The station's architectural style is eclectic with Art Nouveau decorative elements.
 The building, made of orange and yellow bricks, consists of a high central building with a low-rise extension on each side.
-The rear façade of the station presents a porch roof (or glass porch).
+The station's rear façade presents a wrought iron canopy with a porch roof (or glass porch) typical of the Belle Époque.

-Art nouveau decoration
+Art Nouveau decoration

-The Art nouveau decoration of the frontage consists of four beautiful ceramic panels and four sgraffiti, depicting red poppy flowers, plus one sgraffito depicting the "winged wheel", symbol of the railway since the nineteenth century.
-This "winged wheel" refers to Hermes, god of the travellers.
+The Art Nouveau decoration of the frontage consists of four beautiful ceramic panels and four sgraffiti, depicting red poppy flowers, plus one sgraffito depicting the "winged wheel", symbol of the railway since the 19th century.
+This "winged wheel" refers to Hermes, the ancient Greek god of travellers.

 Train services

 The following services currently the serve the station: